About Sex Trafficking

 If trafficking is everywhere, why can't I see it?

-Victims of trafficking are hidden in plain sight.
+1. Are hidden in plain sight.
 Traffickers isolate and intimidate their victims so they live in constant shame and fear.
 By keeping them constantly moving on a circuit, victims are kept disoriented and without a means to escape.

-Victims of trafficking are frequently betrayed by people they know and trust and may feel deeply connected or even grateful to the captor.
+2. Are betrayed by people they know and trust and may feel deeply connected or even grateful to the captor.
 83% of confirmed sex trafficking cases in the United States were US Citizens

-Most victims are not held in physical chains, yet physical and psychological abuse prevent them from running away or asking for help.
+3. Are not held in physical chains, yet physical and psychological abuse prevent them from running away or asking for help.
 Traffickers condition their victims through various methods of violence and manipulation to keep them mentally and emotionally enslaved.

-It's extremely difficult for victims to come forward for help.
+4. Cannot easily come forward for help.
 Through psychological conditioning, most don't identify themselves as victims.
 Others believe there is no way out, as they have been completely stripped of their identity and worth.

-Traffickers use many methods of threats and coercion to control victims.
+5. Are subject to traffickers’ threats and coercion to control victims.
 Forced drug use and threats against family and loved ones are common.
 This violence encourages victims to cooperate to avoid additional punishment.

 “Stories become weapons in the hands of human traffickers – fantastical tales of romantic love everlasting and happily ever afters, or tall tales about decent jobs, good wages, waiting for vulnerable workers, just over the horizon.
 Sometimes, the stories themselves raise red flags.
 Let’s say, for example, a teacher learns her student plans to run away with a man who promises to make her a model.”